 Have you ever experienced pain or discomfort in your body that you suspect was related to your posture?
-Or maybe it wasn’t your posture as such but more a result of simply spending too much time in one fixed posture?
+Or maybe it wasn’t your posture, but a result of spending too much time in one fixed position?
 After all, your body was designed to move!
-Perhaps your default “poor” posture only started causing you problems when you began working out or tried out a new sport?
+We have 5 ways to improve your posture for better health, and help you live optimally.

 Do any of these questions ring true for you?
 If so, you are not alone!

 We are all unique and complex beings.
-The nervous system is full of intricacies so the way your body responds to certain default postures will be different to another person’s experience.
-Let’s start to look deeper into this fascinating topic and first find out how your posture can relate to your overall health.
+The nervous system is full of intricacies, so the way your body responds to certain default postures differs from person to person.
+Let’s take a deeper look into improving posture and overall health.

 Why posture is important for health